 Although pleading requirements and the timing and manner of discovery for federal trade secret claims under the DTSA are largely uniform across jurisdictions due to the Federal Rules of Civil Procedure, bringing claims in state court may expose a plaintiff to unique strategic challenges in terms of articulating the trade secrets that it believes have been misappropriated.

 In such circumstances, a defendant may be able to extract increasingly specific disclosures that narrow the scope of the trade secrets asserted, all while staying discovery into the trade secret claims as well as other causes of action based on the same factual allegations.
-Whereas in some jurisdictions a plaintiff may be able to proceed well into discovery with a trade secret identification that is more general, California courts will generally require a narrative description that provides the defendant sufficient detail to investigate how, if at all, the alleged trade secret differs from information that is publicly known or well-known within the relevant industry.
-The degree of particularity required is highly context-specific and California courts have discretion to require a more exacting level of particularity for more complex technologies.
+In some jurisdictions a plaintiff may be able to proceed well into discovery with a trade secret identification that is more general, but California courts will generally require a narrative description that provides the defendant sufficient detail to investigate how, if at all, the alleged trade secret differs from information that is publicly known or well known within the relevant industry.
+The degree of particularity required is highly context-specific, and California courts have discretion to require a more exacting level of particularity for more complex technologies.

 Parties should therefore be prepared to submit sufficient evidence and, in some cases, declarations by expert witnesses to support their contentions as to the sufficiency of the description of the claimed trade secrets.

-Although California’s reasonable particularity requirement is not meant to function as a mini-trial on the merits, a plaintiff who is unable to adequately describe the trade secrets at issue would doubtless encounter difficulties at the summary judgement stage, and therefore the process of obtaining the court’s approval to proceed with discovery can provide a useful stress-test of the plaintiff’s misappropriation theories.
+Although California’s reasonable particularity requirement is not meant to function as a mini-trial on the merits, a plaintiff who is unable to adequately describe the trade secrets at issue would doubtless encounter difficulties at the summary judgment stage, and therefore the process of obtaining the court’s approval to proceed with discovery can provide a useful stress test of the plaintiff’s misappropriation theories.

 In federal court, once litigation has commenced, the parties can obtain discovery from each other pursuant to the Federal Rules of Civil Procedure.
 Each state also has its own rules governing discovery.
-Discovery methods in both state and federal courts typically include:
+Discovery methods in both state and federal courts typically include the following:

 Defendants accused of trade secret misappropriation have several strategies available to them, depending on the facts of the case.
-One particularly strong defence is independent development: if the defendant can show that in developing the relevant product or service, it relied entirely on its own information or publicly available information, the plaintiff will not be able to establish that any use of its trade secrets occurred.
+One particularly strong defence is independent development: if the defendant can show that it relied entirely on its own information or publicly available information in developing the relevant product or service, the plaintiff will not be able to establish that any use of its trade secrets occurred.
 An advantage of this defence is that the plaintiff’s definition of its own trade secrets is largely immaterial to developing the defence, giving the defendant greater control over the themes and evidence it chooses to present at trial.